vedidev/android-store/README.md

 ## android-store

-**November ??, 2013**: _android-store_ has been updated to use Google's In-App Billing version 3.
+**December 1, 2013**: _android-store_ has been updated to use Google's In-App Billing version 3.
 There is no need to use our _test mode_ to make static response purchases, everything is handled by Google now.
 Furthermore, you can now test **real** purchases using test accounts in the [Google Developer Console](https://play.google.com/apps/publish).

 > - We removed the `set/isTestMode()` functions as they are not needed anymore
 > - `StoreController.storeOpening()` does not take an activity as a parameter anymore.